egonbeermat/RemoteDisplay/README.md

 https://youtu.be/TxMsTKo4VVM

-If your Teensy 4.x uses a screen buffer and transmits screen updates to an attached physical display using a standard pattern of defining an area x, y, w, h, and a pointer to a 16 bit RGB565 color buffer for the pixels, you can use this library to compress and send that buffer to display on your desktop, using the included client software.
+If your Teensy 4.x uses a screen buffer and transmits screen updates using a standard pattern of defining an area x, y, w, h, and a pointer to a 16 bit RGB565 color buffer for the pixels, you can use this library to compress and send that buffer to display on your desktop, using the included client software.
 Additionally, you can link touch controls on the desktop into your code on the Teensy 4.x, allowing full remote operation of your device.

 Use this for operating your device easily whilst developing, or to test display code without having a physical screen to display on, or to test different resolutions on the remote display, without having a physical screen that supports that resolution.